codewind-resources/design-documentation/codewindServer/CodewindOperator.md

   size: 1
 ```

-This YAML request creation of a new `Kind` of resource called `Keycloak` with the name `devex`.
+This YAML requests creation of a new `Kind` of resource called `Keycloak` with the name `devex`.
 Thats it, the Codewind-Operator sees the request for the new Keycloak customer resouce, begins downloading the Docker image, creates the PVC, secrets and deploys a new Keycloak POD.

 Follow-up commands such as: